-4.1 The EPPA-EU model
+3. 1 The EPPA-EU Model

-The Emissions Prediction and Policy Analysis (EPPA) model is a recursive dynamic multi-regional general equilibrium model of the world economy that has been developed for analysis of climate change policy (see, for example, Babiker et al., 2000a; Ellerman and Wing, 2000).
-Previous versions of the model have been used extensively for this purpose (e.g., Jacoby et al., 1997; Ellerman and Decaux, 1998; Jacoby and Sue Wing, 1999; Reilly et al., 1999).
-The current version of EPPA is built on a comprehensive energy-economy data set (GTAP4-E)9 that accommodates a consistent representation of energy markets in physical units as well as detailed accounts of regional production and bilateral trade flows.
+The Emissions Prediction and Policy Analysis (EPPA) model is a recursive dynamic multi-regional general equilibrium model of the world economy that has been developed for analysis of climate change policy (see, for example, Babiker et al. 2000a; Ellerman and Wing, 2000).
+Previous versions of the model have been used extensively for this purpose (e.g., Jacoby et al. 1997; Ellerman and Decaux, 1998; Jacoby and Sue Wing, 1999; Reilly et al. 1999).
+The current version of EPPA is built on a comprehensive energy-economy data set (GTAP4-E) that accommodates a consistent representation of energy markets in physical units as well as detailed accounts of regional production and bilateral trade flows.
 The base year for the model is 1995 and it is solved recursively at 5-year intervals.
 A full documentation of EPPA is provided in Babiker et al. (2001).

 In this paper, we use a new version of the model (EPPA-EU) including a breakdown for the European Union.
-The reference case for Europe in EPPA-EU is presented and compared with other economic models in Viguier et al. (2001).
-The EPPA-EU model has also been used to analyze welfare impacts of hybrid carbon policies in the European Union (Babiker et al., 2001).
+The reference case for Europe in EPPA-EU is presented and compared with other economic models in Viguier et al. (2003).
+The EPPA-EU model has also been used to analyze welfare impacts of hybrid carbon policies in the European Union (Babiker et al. 2003).
 EPPA-EU extends the current version of EPPA by bringing in a detailed breakdown of the EU and incorporating industry and household transport sectors for each region.
 The regional, sectoral, and factor aggregation shown in Table 1, together with the substitution elasticities in Table 2, completely specify the benchmark equilibrium.
+Capital stock is vintaged in EPPA-EU.
+There are two types of capital stocks: rigid and malleable.
+The rigid portion is divided by age into five classes of vintages and carried over time subject to depreciation.
+The addition to the malleable component (new investment) is assessed each period according to a fixed marginal propensity to invest and economic growth.
+The details of the implementation of the structure and the evolution of capital stock in EPPA are documented in Babiker et al. (2001).
+The existing taxes and distortions in EPPA include fuel taxes, factor taxes, excise taxes, tariffs and export taxes, and taxes on consumption and intermediate inputs.